Over-the-counter acne treatments that work

 Both biofeedback and cognitive imagery (also called guided energy) are relaxation therapies.
 Emotional stress can aggravate acne thus these relaxation techniques are pretty much useful in treating them.
 The use of mental pictures in relaxing and calling to mind helpful physical and emotional condition is involved in cognitive imagery while biofeedback techniques guide the individual to manage and control some internal processes such as muscle tension and heart rate.
 When a person who has mastered the techniques uses both biofeedback and cognitive imagery, severity of acne breakouts may lessen.

 Hypnosis also involves relaxing the patient; pretty much similar to biofeedback and cognitive imagery methods.
-The difference, however, a professional practitioner is the one controlling the process in the case
+The difference, however, a professional practitioner is the one controlling the process in the case of hypnosis.

 Professional homeopaths evaluate the individual’s physical, intellectual and emotional makeup before prescribing a treatment.
 Homeopaths have found that there are homeopathic treatments that effectively help reduce certain symptoms of acne.